srcasm/trnslt/README.md

 How to use trnslt on your site
 -----------

 It's super easy.
-Simply download trnslt.js and put it on your site or include the following in your header on your site:
+Simply download **trnslt.js** and put it on your site or include the following in your header on your site:

    `<script type="text/javascript" src="http://trnslt.srcasm.com/trnslt.js"></script>`

-The rest is cake!
+**The rest is cake!**
 * Add the proper classes to your page.
-Add the class `trnslt` and any language you'd like.
+Add the class `trnslt` **and** any language you'd like.
 For example:
  * `en` for English
  * `fr` for French
  * `de` for German
+* That's it.
+Now browse to your site and add `?trnslt=de` to your URL to see the German version.

 Twitter account
 ---------------